ritaturk/xenko-docs/manual/getting-started/create-project.md

 To start developing your game or application, you must first create a [project](xref:project).

-This page will show you how to create a new empty project, and how to create a project from an existing sample.
+This page will show you how to create a new empty project, and how to create a project based on a template or sample.
+Templates are projects that contain just the necessary elements to start working on a specific type of game.
+Samples are complete games, on which you can base your game, or use to learn from.

-## Open New/open project window
+## Create or open a project dialog

-To create a new game, first you have to open the **New/open project** window.
+To create a new game, first you have to open the **New/open project** dialog.

-* To open the **New/open project** window from the **Xenko launcher**, click the Start button.
+* To open the **New/open project** dialog from the **Xenko launcher**, click the Start button.
-* To open the **New/open project** window from the **Game Studio**, click File > New.
+* To open the **New/open project** dialog from the **Game Studio**, click File > New.

 ![New/open project window](media/create-project-new-open-project-window.png)

-_New/open project window_
+_New/open project dialog

-## Create a new game project
+## Create a new project

 By using the 'New Game' template, basic elements like a skybox, ground, light, camera and a sphere are automatically added to the project to help you get started.

- 1. Open **New/open project** window, and then select **New Game**.
+ 1. Open **New/open project** dialog, and then select **New Game**.

-	In the bottom part of the window, the name and location of the project can be specified.
+	In the bottom part of the dialog, the name and location of the project can be specified.

  2. Click **Select**.

-	The **Create a new game** window opens.
-This window helps you configure your new project.
+	The **Create a new game** dialog opens.
+This dialog helps you configure your new project.

  ![create a new game](media/create-project-create-new-game.png)

- _Create a new game window_
+ _Create a new game dialog_

  3. Enter a value for the **Namespace** you'd like to use, or leave unchanged if you're happy with the given suggestion.
  4. Select the platform(s) you want to develop for from the **Platforms** section.
 If your development system does not have the required prerequisites installed for any of the selected platform, a warning message is displayed.